tanhaowenxk/caie-nyp-batch3-tan-hao-wen-769A/README.md

 Finished: xgb

 **Key Takeaways:**
-Across all three models, the XGBoost classifier emerges as the best choice for your task when prioritizing the balanced F1-score, while still maintaining strong discrimination ability:
+Across all three models, the XGBoost classifier emerges as the best choice when prioritizing the balanced F1-score, while still maintaining strong discrimination ability:

 Highest F1-Score (0.3792): XGBoost achieves the top F1-score among the three, indicating the best trade-off between precision and recall for the positive class.